 Practice Good Time Management

 Make an organized schedule.
 Use Google Calendar on your phone or get an actual planner with paper pages.
-(Relieve stress with stickers and doodles.
-Get pretty markers at the campus bookstore.)
 Don’t double-book time slots, whether for a study/coffee date with a classmate or your shift at the campus newspaper.

 Closely Track Grades

-Don’t wait until the end of the semester to see what your average is in Italian class.
+Don’t wait until the end of the semester to see what your average is in your classes.
 Keep up to date on every grade and pump up your study efforts if necessary.

 Set Study Time Blocks

-Build them in wherever and whenever possible.
+Build in study blocks wherever and whenever possible.
 Several short sessions can be as productive as one long one.
-Review and study notes from day one, to start building a bank of knowledge.
+Review and study notes from day one to start building a bank of knowledge.
 When studying, turn off your phone and leave it in your backpack.
 Avoid looking at emails or other digital distractions.
 Take notes on relevant readings and review and organize class notes each week so you don’t have to cram come exam time.

-Plan your study location based on the lowest possible risk of distractions, such as a roommate who might want to order wings and binge watch the latest Netflix original.
-Adjust times and places as needed; be flexible.
-Maybe 30 minutes at Starbucks between classes is all you have one day.
-But if you block out two hours to study, stick to it.
+Plan your study location based on the lowest possible risk of distractions, such as the school library.
+Adjust times and places as needed, and be flexible.
+Maybe 30 minutes at a coffee shop between classes is all you have one day, but if you block out two hours to study, stick to it.
 Consider enlisting a study buddy.

 Benefits of Getting Straight A’s in College